 Shine-ing a Light on the Legacy of Broadslab

-Over the course of Broadslab Distillery's three year history, including ABC store distribution, an appearance in an episode of A Chef's Life, and now the opening of an on-site tasting room, both locals and visitors far and wide have discovered its incredible story.
+Over the course of Broadslab Distillery's history, including ABC store distribution, an appearance in an episode of A Chef's Life, and now the opening of an on-site tasting room, both locals and visitors far and wide have discovered its incredible story.
 But, just a few encounters with Jeremy and you'll come to realize that he has more stories than you have time.
 Each one rich with heritage, ripe with humor and the love of farm and family, flavorful and potent like the shine running out of the still.

 Johnston County's legacy as the "Moonshine Capital"